Ptujec/LaunchBar/Ask-ChatGPT/README.md

 Additionally the answer is automatically copied to the **clipboard**.

-This action works very well with [iA Writer](https://ia.net/writer) in preview mode.
-[Marked](https://marked2app.com/) is also a great option since it is specifically designed to preview markdown files.
+This action works with any text editor, but especially well with a dedicated preview app for Markdown files like [Markdown Preview](https://markdownpreview.app/) or [Marked](https://markedapp.com/).

 ### Additional Features

-- To view recent chats, select the action in LaunchBar and press `command` + `enter`
+- To view recent chats, select the action in LaunchBar and press `enter` or right arrow
-- Use alternative personas with `command` + `enter` when you are done entering text.
+- Use alternative system prompts with `command` + `enter` when you are done entering text.
-- Optionally compare input and answer in [BBEdit](https://www.barebones.com/products/bbedit/) instead of creating a chat by setting `useCompare` to `true` in a custom prompt.

 ### Settings

 Access the settings with `option` + `enter`.
 Here you can:

-- Choose a default persona
+- Choose a default system prompt
 - Choose between models
-- Choose an editor to display the resulting chats
+- Choose an editor/viewer to display the resulting chats
 - Set or reset your API key
-- Update, reset or customize prompts and personas
+- Update, reset or customize system prompts

-### Customize prompts and personas
+### Customize system prompts

-You can customize and add as many prompts and personas as you want, and choose an emoji as the icon to identify them easily.
+You can customize and add as many system prompts as you want, and choose an emoji as the icon to identify them easily.

 ```
 {
-  "prompts": [
+  "systemPrompts": [
     {
-      "icon": "✍🏻",
-      "argument": "The instruction passed to the model",
-      "title": "Your unique title",
-      "addURL": false,
-      "addClipboard": true,
-      "description": "A description to display as the subtitle",
-      "persona": "The persona for this task (optional)",
-      "useCompare": true
-    }
-  ],
-  "personas": [
-    {
       "title": "Assistant",
       "icon": "weasel",
-      "description": "This is the default persona",
+      "description": "This is the default",
-      "persona": "You are a helpful assistant."
+      "systemPrompt": "You are a helpful assistant."
     }
   ]
 }